 A guide to get your creative juices flowing

 Julia Margaret Cameron taught herself how to use a sliding-box camera.
 Edward Steichen famously photographed the same cup and saucer more than a thousand times.
 For fifteen years, Edward Weston wrote in a diary—about his personal life and creative struggles.
 More recently, Stephen Shore challenged himself to share a daily iPhone photo on social media.
-In photography, an artist’s creative process, no matter how unconventional, can be as inspiring as the final result.
+In photography, an artist’s creative process, no matter how unconventional, can be just as inspiring as the final result.

 Most great artists have two things in common: they occasionally fall into creative ruts, and they adapt.
 They do this by trying new things, looking at old things from a different angle, or reflecting on their innermost thoughts.
-In the end, they come out the other side with a renewed focus, a willingness to take risks, and, if they’re lucky, a stronger sense of self.
+In , they come out the other side with a renewed focus, a willingness to take risks, and, if they’re lucky, a stronger sense of self.
 In this guide, we’ll share a few quick tips for overcoming creative block and getting back into the flow.

 Tip #1: Take a day trip